rlan/csv2ical/README.md

 "Hermione Granger birthday","1979-09-19","00:00","1979-09-20","00:00","'Mione",""
 ```

 An all-day event starts at midnight and ends at the midnight of the next day.
 Although `sample.csv` contains only all-day events, e.g. birthdays, any shorter events, e.g. meetings, would also work.

-The header row in the CSV file is for human to read and skipped by the code.
+The names in the CSV header row is documentation.
+It tells the author of the CSV file which column to write the event details.
+Editing that row has no effect on the output ICS file, but **do not** omit it.

 Usage: